Garud Commando Force: History

 Soon after, the first batch of 100 volunteers from the IAF No.1 Airmen Training Center at Belgaum, Karnataka were earmarked to undergo Garud Training at Gurgaon.
 The Garuds were first unveiled on 6 February 2004, when the first batch of 62 "Air Commandos" passed out of training in New Delhi.
-The Garuds were first seen publicly during the Air Force Day celebrations at New Delhi on 8 October 2004.

-In the aftermath of the Pathankot Terror Attack, Indian Air Force decided to raise ten additional squadrons of Garud commandos, comprising about 700 personnel, bringing the total strength of the force to 1780.
+The Garuds were first seen publicly during the Air Force Day celebrations in New Delhi on 8 October 2004.
+In the aftermath of the Pathankot Terror Attack, the Indian Air Force decided to raise ten additional squadrons of Garud commandos, comprising about 700 personnel, bringing the total strength of the force to 1780.

 Responsibilities

-The mandated tasks of the Garuds include direct action, special reconnaissance, rescuing downed pilots in hostile territory, establishing airbases in hostile territory and providing air-traffic control to these airbases.
-The Garuds also undertake suppression of enemy air defenses and the destruction of other enemy assets such as radars, evaluation of the outcomes of Indian airstrikes and use laser designators to guide Indian airstrikes.
+The mandated tasks of the Garuds include direct action, special reconnaissance, rescuing downed pilots in hostile territory, establishing airbases in hostile territory, and providing air traffic control to these airbases.
+The Garuds also execute the suppression of enemy air defenses and destruction of other enemy assets such as radars, evaluation of the outcomes of Indian airstrikes and use laser designators to guide Indian airstrikes.
 The security of IAF installations and assets are usually performed by the Air Force Police and the Defence Security Corps even though some critical assets are protected by the Garuds.

 Their airbase protection task also includes, when necessary, rendering inaccessible weapons systems and other assets by sealing them off.
 The tasks they perform also includes counter-terrorism, airborne assault, anti-hijacking, hostage rescue and assist civilian relief operations during calamities.

 Organization

 Garud personnel are enlisted as airmen in the Indian Air Force.
-The Garud commandos are organised into fifteen 'flights'.
+The Garud commandos are organized into fifteen 'flights'.
 These flights are deployed at air force stations.
 Each flight is led by an officer who holds the rank of a Squadron Leader or a Flight Lieutenant and is composed of around 60 to 70 men who usually operate in squads of 14 soldiers.
-The Garud Commando Force has a reported strength of over 1500 personnel as of 2017.
-A Wing Commander rank officer commands the force.
+The Garud Commando Force includes 27 flights with an overall reported strength of over 1,600 personnel as of 2025.
+A Wing Commander-ranked officer commands the force.
 Additional personnel are planned to be added to the force.